-Notes to the consolidated financial statements: Part A - Accounting policies, paragraph A.2 Main Items of the Consolidated Financial Statements, "3 - Financial assets measured at amortized cost" and "Revenue recognition criterion" sections;

-Part B - Notes to the consolidated balance sheet, Assets, section 4;
+Notes to the financial statements: Part A - Accounting policies, paragraph A.2 Main Items of the Financial Statements, "3 -Financial assets measured at amortized cost" and "Revenue recognition criterion" sections; Part B - Notes to the balance sheet, Assets, section 4;

-Part C - Notes to the consolidated income statement, section 1.
+Part C - Notes to the income statement, section 1.

-Within the calculation of the amortized cost of non-recourse receivables from customers of the parent company Banca Farmafactoring and its subsidiary BFF Finance Iberia, the Group also considered the estimate of late-payment interest accrued and deemed recoverable in accordance with the provisions of the Bank of Italy/Consob/Ivass Document no. 7 of 9 November 2016" regarding the "Treatment in the financial statements of late-payment interest under Legislative Decree No. 231/2002 on nonimpaired non-recourse purchases of receivables".
+Within the calculation of the amortized cost of receivables from customers purchased without recourse, the Company also considered the estimate of late-payment interest accrued and deemed recoverable in accordance with what set out in the "Document of the Bank of Italy/Consob/Ivass no. 7 of 9 November 2016" regarding the "Treatment in financial statements of late-payment interest under Legislative Decree No. 231/2002 on non-impaired non-recourse purchases of receivables".

-We focused our attention on this matter since, on the one hand, the amount of late-payment interest recognised but not yet collected is significant and, on the other hand, the parameters selected to estimate this revenue component implies the availability of statistically reliable historical series, built on the basis of collection's flows and times observable at the measurement date and includes judgemental elements of the management.
+We focused our attention on this matter since, on the one hand, the amount of late-payment interest recognised but not yet collected is significant and, on the other hand, the parameters selected to estimate this revenue component implies the availability of statistically reliable historical series built on the basis of collection flows and times observable at the measurement date, and an elevated professional judgement is requested and includes judgemental elements of the management.

-Specifically, in order to select the key parameters for recognising the late-payment interest considered recoverable, Banca Farmafactoring made use of internal databases consisting of historical series about the recovery percentages and actual collection times in the last eleven years for the Italian National Healthcare System and in
+Specifically, in order to select the key parameters for recognising the late-payment interest considered recoverable, the Company made use of internal databases consisting of historical series

-In conducting the audit, we took into account the internal control relevant to the preparation of the financial statements, to design the appropriate audit procedures in the circumstances, considering also the international accounting standards IFRS 9 "Financial instruments" and IFRS 15 "Revenue from Contracts with Customers".
+In conducting the audit, we took into account the internal control relevant to the preparation of the financial statements, in order to design the appropriate audit procedures in the circumstances, considering also the international accounting standards IFRS 9 "Financial instruments" and IFRS 15 "Revenue from Contracts with Customers".
 In particular, as part of our analysis of this key audit matter, also supported by the PwC network experts, we carried out the following main activities:

-- analysis of internal documentation regarding the management of latepayment interest's recovery, including limits set for the transactions with debtors: - understanding, evaluating and validating of the process including the controls about the historical series elaboration and the determination of the parameters for the estimate of this revenues stream; - analysis of the IT/management systems from which the historical data relating to the collection flows and times of the latepayment interest were extracted and check of the adequacy of the extracted data bases used in determining the parameters; - examination and reperforming of the processing of the extracted data bases, as well as controls performed, to verify that the adjustments to the extracted data are not arbitrary and are supported by evidence: - analysis of the technological platform used by the Company to elaborate the parameters and testing of the transfer into the platform of the adjusted data; - critical analysis of the model used by the Company to determine the parameters
+- analysis of internal documentation regarding the management of latepayment interest's recovery, including limits set for the transactions with - understanding, evaluating and validating of the process including the controls about the historical series elaboration and the determination of the parameters for the estimate of this revenues stream; - analysis of the IT/management systems from which the historical data relating to the collection flows and times of the latepayment interest were extracted and check of the adequacy of the extracted data bases used in determining the parameters: - examination and reperforming of the processing of the extracted data bases, as well as controls performed, to verify that the adjustments to the extracted data are not arbitrary and are supported by evidence: